-Executive Board Meets Virtually, Reviews Union’s Pandemic Response
+ALPA’s Executive Board Examines Union’s Pandemic Response

-The 126th regular meeting of the ALPA Executive Board is being conducted this week, with an unusual caveat.
-Because of the global pandemic, the union’s national officers, executive vice presidents, and master executive council chairs are participating virtually, using videoconferencing to conduct the business of the union while maintaining social-distancing measures to limit the spread of COVID-19.
-Following roll call and a brief report from the Credentials Committee, the meeting opened on Wednesday, June 24, with national officer reports.
+ALPA’s Executive Board conducted its most recent regular meeting on June 24 under unique circumstances.
+Because of the global pandemic, the union’s national officers, executive vice presidents, and master executive council chairs convened virtually for the first time, using videoconferencing to conduct the business of the union.
+This measure was taken to promote social-distancing practices to limit the spread of COVID-19.
+Following roll call and a brief report from the Credentials Committee, the 126th regular meeting of the Executive Board continued with national officer reports.

-“In launching ALPA’s new ‘Welcome Back, Welcome Aboard’ campaign, our union has charted a bold new course for protecting our pilots’ jobs and livelihoods through the economic downturn,” said ALPA president Capt.
-Joe DePete.
-He explained that the Association is working to protect jobs through advocacy for pilot-partisan legislation and innovative contract negotiations.
-Just as important, ALPA is making every effort to rebuild public confidence to return to flying.
-“With the help of every pilot leader here, we’ll prevail in the days ahead in restoring and reshaping our industry to create a healthy, safe, inclusive, and prosperous future for all our pilots,” DePete remarked.
-Watch Capt.
-DePete's speech.
+“In launching ALPA’s new ‘Welcome Back, Welcome Aboard’ campaign, our union has charted a comprehensive and pragmatic approach for protecting our pilots’ jobs and livelihoods through the economic downturn,” said Capt.
+Joe DePete, ALPA’s president.
+Through this initiative, the Association is working to protect jobs through advocacy for pilot-partisan legislation and innovative contract negotiations.
+DePete noted that the Association is also making every effort to rebuild public confidence to return to flying.
+“Through our national policy efforts, ALPA is working to increase bookings and get pilots who are furloughed back on the line as soon as possible,” he remarked.